Cyace84/tip4/docs/specifications/baseNFT.md

 # Base NFT
-As explained earlier, a NFT contract is written to handle the logic of the TIP-4_nNFT contracts.
-Unlike the collection contract, the NFT contract does not require any additional functionality implementation.
-It simply feeds the constructor of the desired TIP-4_nNFT contract.
+As explained earlier, a `BaseNFT` contract is developed to handle the logic of the TIP-4_nNFT contracts.`BaseNFT` simply feeds the constructor of the inheriting TIP-4_nNFT contract.

+When it comes to indexing functionality, the `BaseNFT` contract must implement the methods that handles the deployment and destruction of the index contracts when ever its required.

 ::: tip

-For further reference on the implementation of the contracts, you can explore the [itgoldio](https://github.com/itgoldio/everscale-tip) repository to see how they are implemented.
-Please refer to the "How to Use Library" section for more detailed instructions.
-You can find it at [ how to use library ](https://github.com/itgoldio/everscale-tip#how-to-use-library).
+- Please refer to the [`BaseNft Contract Implementation`](../usage/deployingCollection.md#nft-contract) to find out how its implemented and its usage.

 :::